The Tom & Jerry Show (1975 TV series): Home media

 The premiere episode (show #TJGA-1, September 6, 1975) of The New Tom and Jerry/Grape Ape Show was released as part of Warner Home Video's Saturday Morning Cartoons – 1970s Volume 2 on October 27, 2009; it marked the first home video release of the 1975 made-for-TV version of Tom and Jerry.
 Another cartoon, episode #80-15, "Cosmic Cat and Meteor Mouse", is included as part of the Tom and Jerry: The Deluxe Anniversary Collection, which was released by Warner Home Video on June 22, 2010.
 The episode (show #TJGA-11, November 15, 1975) of The New Tom and Jerry/Grape Ape Show was released as the digital version of Tom and Jerry: School's Out.
 2 episodes was released as the digital version of Tom and Jerry: House Pests.

 Reception

+Despite initial skepticism from long-time fans over the gentler, non-violent format, the 1975 show became a runaway ratings hit for ABC.
+It quickly dominated its 8:30 AM slot, capturing a massive audience of young viewers.
+The show proved to network executives that famous animated characters could draw huge ratings on television while strictly adhering to modern censorship guidelines.
+The success of the 16-episode, 48-segment run helped cement Tom and Jerry's place in modern pop culture, giving the characters a second life beyond theatrical re-runs.
+While contemporary animation historians often criticize the low-budget, limited animation and tame plotlines compared to the original MGM theatrical shorts, the series enjoyed a massive post-broadcast legacy.

 When Joseph Barbera was asked in 2000 by The Guardian if public pressure had resulted in Tom and Jerry being less violent in this show, he said that the same arguments were going on 50 years ago.